 2 Tbsp. white vinegar

 Add your onion skins into a pot and pour enough water to cover them by over an inch.
 Bring up to a boil and then simmer for 30 minutes.
-Take off the heat and allow to cool to warm.
+Remove from the heat and allow to cool to warm.

 Remove the onion skins and place the eggs gently into the pot.
-Bring back to boil and simmer for 5 minutes then take off the heat.
+Bring back to boil and simmer for 5 minutes then remove from the heat.

 Allow the eggs to cool in the red dye then transfer to your fridge to set overnight.